bradeyre/platinum-repairs/BUILD_DOCUMENTATION.md

 ### API Integration
 - ✅ Pull from both RepairShopr instances
-- ✅ Real-time updates every 5 minutes
+- ✅ Real-time updates every 1 minute (updated from 5 minutes)
+- ✅ Query for specific statuses only (not fetch all then filter)
 - ✅ Proper error handling
 - ✅ Debug logging
+- ✅ No local browser storage (session-only data)

 ## 🔍 Debug Endpoints